Entire UOW Academic Senate dismissed; extraordinary meeting called - Honi Soit

 Senators have confirmed to Honi that they have secured the numbers to convene an extraordinary meeting of the Academic Senate.

-A UOW spokesperson said the changes were made after after “extensive consultation” and would “increase student representation, improve gender balance and enable more diverse staff representation.”
+A UOW spokesperson said the changes were made after “extensive consultation” and would “increase student representation, improve gender balance and enable more diverse staff representation.”

 Dylon Tomasi, the Wollongong Undergraduate Student Association’s Education Officer, said “the dissolution of the Senate has been done to crush opposition to the incoming attacks being levelled at staff and students.
 Management has already pushed through a two year pay freeze, staff department restructures and almost 200 redundancies, but more is on the cards.”